 Skywatching on the summit is the perfect activity for every visitor.
 Encompassing enthralling views of sunrise, sunset, stargazing, and everything in between, this activity is undoubtedly an experience that opens you up to the wonders of Maui.

-When heading to the summit at night, know that sky conditions are nothing short of phenomenal.
+When heading to the summit at night, know that the night sky conditions are nothing short of phenomenal.

 Check out the constellations by mapping out the perfect Haleakala stargazing trip!
-Grab yourself a map to the stars at the Haleakala Visitor Center, or the Haleakala National Park Headquarters Visitor Center,
+Grab yourself a map of the stars at the Haleakala Visitor Center or the Haleakala National Park Headquarters Visitor Center.

 Tip Number 3: Wear Warm Clothes

-Bundle up with warm clothes because the weather in Haleakala will be chillier than you expect.
+Bundle up with warm clothes because the weather in Haleakala National Park will be chillier than you expect.